Cache backends

 true

-Array of used memcached servers.
+Array of memcached servers.
 At least one server must be defined.
-Each server definition is a string, allowed syntaxes:
+Each server definition is a string, with the following valid syntaxes:

 hostname or IP